Charlotte1904/QuestionAnsweringSystem/README.md

 The Stanford Question Answering Dataset (SQuAD) is a reading comprehension dataset consisting of questions posed by crowdworkers on a set of Wikipedia articles.
 The answer to every question is a segment of text, or span, from the corresponding reading passage.
 There are 100,000+ question-answer pairs on 500+ articles.

-# Content

-There are two files to help you get started with the dataset and evaluate your models:

 Download [here](https://rajpurar.github.io/SQuAD-explorer/)

 train-v1.1.json